CumulusNetworks/docs/content/guides/NVUE Command Reference/Action-Commands.md

 Clears outbound routes for a specific BGP peer in the specified VRF without resetting the peer session.

+This command does not:
+- Clear counters in the kernel or hardware.
+- Reset BGP neighbor adjacencies.
+- Readvertise all routes to BGP peers.

+If you do not specify the direction `out`, the command affects both inbound and outbound routes depending on whether soft-reconfiguration inbound is enabled.

 ## Command Syntax

 | Syntax   |  Description  |